 Palliative care - fluid, food, and digestionConstipation - palliative care; End of life - digestion; Hospice - digestion

-It is normal for a person who is dying to not feel like eating.
-A serious illness can cause body systems that manage fluids and food to change at this time.
-They can slow down and fail.
+It is normal for a person who has a very serious illness or who is dying not to feel like eating.
+Body systems that manage fluids and food may change at this time.
+They can slow and fail.
 Also, medicine that treats pain can cause dry, hard stools that are difficult to pass.

-- Drink sips of water at least every 2 hours while awake.
+- Sip water at least every 2 hours while awake.

 - Fluids can be given by mouth, through a feeding tube, an IV (a tube that goes into a vein), or through a needle that goes under the skin (subcutaneous).

 - Keep your mouth moist with ice chips, a sponge, or oral swabs made for this purpose.

 - Talk to someone on your health care team about what happens if there is too much or too little fluid in the body.
 Decide together whether you need more fluids than you are taking in.

 - Cut food into small pieces and chew slowly.

 - Blend or mash foods so they don't need to be chewed much.

 - Eat food that is soft and smooth, like soup, yogurt, applesauce, or pudding.